- This module may only be taken with Independent Study Musicology if the fields of enquiry are contrasted.

 In Semester 2, attention shifts almost completely to the composition of individual pieces by each student.
 To support this, fortnightly individual tutorials with the class tutor focus on the specific material and compositional ideas of each person.

-Semester 1: Issues in Contemporary Music: weekly seminars on a variety of substantial and influential works, analysis, aesthetic and perceptual issues and aspects of performance.
+Semester 1: Issues in Contemporary Music: 5 fortnightly seminars on a variety of substantial and influential works, analysis, aesthetic and perceptual issues and aspects of performance.
 The course requires extensive listening.
-Tutorials follow on and initial compositional ideas are work-shopped by NME towards the end of term.
+5 alternating tutorials.

-Attainment of 60% in the first study assessment of second year Critical Musicology module is a prerequisite for admission to this module.
+- Attainment of 62% in the first study assessment of second year Solo Performance is a prerequisite for admission to this module.

 Instrumentalists and Vocalists: Regular individual tuition (22 hours in total) and practice; occasional seminars on programming, presentation and other general matters.